 Each direction and each year brings on a new challenge, and renews the commitment to walking a path of harmony with nature and universal truths that resonate with our higher Self.
 Each prayer is gratitude, for we already have it all, it’s just a matter of remembering and connecting deeply to the truths that resonate through the course of those four years to give us guidance towards a good and happy life.

 The first year is a prayer in the direction of the East for the gifts that this direction and its guardians bring us.
-The East brings us renewal, birth and the beginning, it is where the golden sun rises to greet the new day.
+The East brings us renewal, birth and the beginning, it is dreams and vision, it is where the golden sun rises to greet the new day.
 The second year, the commitment is to the direction of the South.
-It is the direction of compassion and love, where the sacred medicine of love resides.
+It is the direction of compassion, understanding and relationships, where the sacred medicine of love resides.
 The third year is a challenging year, as it is in the direction of the West, where the sun dies every day.
-It is the direction of the shadow and the lessons of releasing what no longer serves.
+It is the direction of the shadow and the lessons of releasing what no longer serves, it is introspection and self-reflection.
 The final year is a prayer to the direction of the North, where wisdom, purity and clarity reside.
-After four years, the transit through the medicine wheel is complete and the turn of the directions grants an innate compass guided by reflection, prayer, devotion, commitment and humility.
+After four years, the transit through the medicine wheel is complete and the turn of the directions grants an inner compass guided by self-reflection, prayer, devotion, commitment and humility.
 It is the inner vision that speaks and provides guidance for the purpose of life, the essence of nature, interconnection of the human family and most importantly, interconnection within: coherence of the self.

 What is Vipassana?

 Vipassana is a meditation technique based on the teachings of the Buddha, it is the technique of meditation by which the Buddha became enlightened.
-Through this tradition of vipassana, the teachings of the meditation technique remain in the pure form as the Buddha taught, forming the foundation for his teaching on the Eightfold Noble Path, and his method for attaining enlightenment.
+Through the tradition of vipassana, the teachings of the meditation technique remain in the pure form as the Buddha taught, forming the foundation for his teachings on the Eightfold Noble Path, and his method for attaining enlightenment.

 I encourage whoever would like to learn proper meditation to attend one of the 10 day seminar courses taught around the world in various Dhamma centers, you can find more info at http://www.dhamma.org